Naked fugitive: Identity

-It has been speculated that the fugitive represents the disciples, the linen cloth represents Jesus and the young men represent the Roman soldiers.
-When the young men laid hold of the cloth the fugitive abandoned the cloth and ran out of the garden naked and alone, a metaphor representing the disciples abandoning Jesus and running out of the garden spiritually naked and alone.

-Many have seen this episode as connected to a later verse in Mark: "And entering the tomb, they saw a young man sitting on the right side, dressed in a white robe," as the word for young man (νεανίσκος) occurs in Mark only in these two places.
+A later verse in Mark, "And entering the tomb, they saw a young man sitting on the right side, dressed in a white robe," is often connected to the passage by allegorical readers of (in the words of Howard M. Jackson) the "symbolism school".

 The naked fugitive has been speculated to originate in a possible Passion narrative that pre-dates the gospel of Mark.
-In such an early document, anonymity of the fugitive may protect this individual from official persecution.
+In such an early document, anonymity of the fugitive may have protected this individual from official persecution.